toth12/let-them-speak-toth/src/assets/files/essays/essay-7.md

 ><i>Just like I told you, I remember the tramway.
 I remember my father crying like a baby in the middle of the street while he was taking me to those people-- and to strangers.
 And he explained to me-- don't forget, you're Jewish, little girl.
 We're going to see you again.
 But you must do that, and you must go away.
 And we're doing this for your best.
 Because of course, I couldn't understand.
 My mother was crying, and only my father could take me.
 And he explained to me, you've got to go.
 This is for your [own] good.
 This is for your [own] good.
 This is the best for you.
 So I went out to the tramway with those people.
 And this was just before my birthday.
 And the last time I saw my father was on my birthday.</i>[[4](#fn-4)]

 We all <i>understand</i> the emotional pain of separation.
 We can conceive it without understanding the historical context.
 Understanding when, why, and how this episode took place is not necessary to imagine what must have been going on in the soul of Rachel G. and her father who was "crying like a baby."
 The reason why we understand it is because human suffering has some degree of universality.
 The historical and cultural context of suffering (when, why, and how one suffers) vary, but the bulk of human suffering remains familiar to everyone living in any historical time.
-Suffering is the aspect of the collective experience that connects us with victims in the remote past.
+Suffering is the aspect of the collective experience that connects us with victims in the remote past.[[5](#fn-5)]

 Suffering is also shared by the survivor and the Voiceless.
 This is what Gerda Kahan, a German survivor, put into words.

 <iframe src="https://www.youtube.com/embed/DInAEwlhd2c?start=1140&end=1177" height="400" width="1200" style="width: 100%;" allow="fullscreen"></iframe>

 ><i>But that long time-- those people are still alive here that have suffered more than anybody can understand.
 [PAUSES FOR 3 SECONDS] Not only that we suffered-- we suffered also for those that-- that didn't come back.
 Because they were not killed on the first day of the war.
 They suffered for years, until they were destroyed.
 [PAUSES FOR 3 SECONDS] They had the same hopes, like any other child in the world.
-They had the same ambition.</i> [[5](#fn-5)]
+They had the same ambition.</i> [[6](#fn-6)]

 Of course, our modern understanding of the victims’ suffering is limited.
 As victims themselves have often noted, complete understanding of their suffering is not possible.